 Make your hiring 40% faster.Streamline Your Recruitment

-An organisation without a strong recruitment and selection process is doing itself no favours at all.
-A well-designed process allows you to both attract a wide pool of applicants and narrow the selection down until you’ve found the perfect candidate for every opening.
+A well-designed recruitment and selection process allows organisations to both attract a wide pool of applicants and narrow the selection down until you’ve found the perfect candidate for every opening.

 In this post, we’ll explain the differences between recruitment and selection, explore why these two phases of the hiring process are so important and share the main steps that are involved.